Achievable logoAchievable logo

 • I disagree/agree with…

 • You need evidence behind each claim you make, and agreeing or disagreeing with a perspective is not effective evidence.
-Even the mention of it ends up being a nonessential filler.
+Even mentioning it often becomes nonessential filler.

 • Good/bad

-• There are better, more descriptive words to use to convey your point.
+• There are better, more descriptive words to convey your point.
 Get creative and don’t rely on cliches.

-Now you know the framework for the essay portion of the ACT.
-You also got some tips for how to get a top score on your essay.
-Next, you will get a step-by-step guide on how to structure your essay so you can excel at all four areas on the rubric: Ideas and analysis, Development and support, Organization, and Language use.
+Now you know the framework for the ACT essay: what the prompt looks like, how the rubric works, and what graders are looking for in each category.
+Next, you’ll get a step-by-step guide to structuring your essay so you can perform well in all four areas on the rubric: Ideas and analysis, Development and support, Organization, and Language use.